School

-In his current role at the University, he is responsible for the PhD cohort and advancing and fostering the research across the three research strands, Data Analytics and Digital Transformation (DADT), Crypto and Block Currencies, Accounting, Finance and Governance (AFG) and Strategy, Entrepreneurship, Marketing and Management (SEM)
+In his current role at the University, he is responsible for a PhD cohort of 50 plus Doctoral Candidates and advancing and fostering the research across the three identified research strands, Data Analytics and Digital Transformation (DADT), Crypto and Block Currencies, Accounting, Finance, Economics and Governance (AFEG) and Strategy, Entrepreneurship, Marketing and Management (SEMM)

 Research Interests and Research Subject Specialisms: